BloodyFish/UnityVoxelEngine/README.md

   * The spline have x-values going from 0-10, and y-values going from 0-100
   * Imagine the x-value of 0 as the bottom of the ocean
   * y = 20 is coastline

+In the `Spline` script (*Assets > Voxels > Scripts*) you can edit the "step" of the spline.
+A smaller spline value means smoother terrain.
+If you don't like the default look of the terrain changing height by gradually "stepping," you can change the line `private const float STEP = 0.1f;` to be below the default value of 0.1f.

 Below is a good example for a Contentalness to Height spline:\
 <img width="317" height="584" alt="Image" src="https://github.com/user-attachments/assets/b0e81106-6bb7-412e-b97f-dab4c46b005d" />\